 This week, Thomson Reuters’ research-driven rating service released its 2013 Super Lawyers Business Edition.
 The publication includes attorneys from over 8,500 firms who are at the top of their field in various areas of business law.
 Attorneys are selected by a combination of peer nominations and third party research to identify those who have excelled in their area of practice.
 Partners William M. Lamson, Daniel P. Chesire and Kyle Wallor [...]

 Partners Mark Novotny and William Settles were honored and inducted in to the American Board of Trial Advocates ("ABOTA").
 Formed in 1957, membership in ABOTA is by invitation only.
 Trial lawyers who are of high personal character and honorable reputation may become a member of the ABOTA upon nomination and election.
 ABOTA's mission is to foster improvement in the ethical and technical standards of practice in the field of advocacy [...]

 LDM Partner Mark Novotny recently presented to the Regional Advisory Board of Physicians on the topics of Common Medical Records Charting Errors and Social Media in Medicine.
 Mr. Novotny provided insight and examples of appropriate charting, mistakes in medical records and risks associated with documentation of health care providers.
 In addition, Mr. Novotny discussed how the growth and prevalence of social media can impact health care and expose medical providers [...]

+The Nebraska State Bar Foundation has announced that LDM Partner Mark E. Novotny has been selected to its 2013 Class of Fellows.
 Lawyers are nominated by existing Fellows and only 30 lawyers receive the Fellow title annually.
 Those considered for the honor must display integrity, be an established Nebraska lawyer dedicated to improving the administration of justice, provide civic service and be a leader in the legal profession recognized by [...]